Introduction

 One straightforward biblical reading is that the dream is a symbolic expression of anger, resentment, or moral turmoil within the dreamer.
 Scripture repeatedly links outward acts of violence to inner dispositions and urges Christians to examine and master their anger.
 A dream where you strike another can call attention to feelings that require confession, repentance, or a changed response.

-Wherefore, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath:
+19Wherefore, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath: 20For the wrath of man worketh not the righteousness of God.

-Let all bitterness, and wrath, and anger, and clamour, and evil speaking, be put away from you, with all malice:
+31Let all bitterness, and wrath, and anger, and clamour, and evil speaking, be put away from you, with all malice: 32And be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ’s sake hath forgiven you.

 Examine yourselves, whether ye be in the faith; prove your own selves.
 Know ye not your own selves, how that Jesus Christ is in you, except ye be reprobates?